Oil prices rise as market eyes likely Fed rate cut

-TOKYO (Reuters) - Oil prices rose for a fourth day on Tuesday on optimism the U.S. Federal Reserve will this week cut interest rates for the first time in more than 10 years, supporting fuel demand growth in the world’s biggest oil user.
+LONDON (Reuters) - Oil prices rose for a fourth day on Tuesday on optimism the U.S. Federal Reserve will this week cut interest rates for the first time in more than 10 years, supporting fuel consumption in the world’s biggest oil user.

+Brent crude LCOc1 rose 56 cents to $64.27 a barrel by 0906 GMT.
+It is set for a monthly fall of more than 3%, however, due to lingering worries about oil demand.

 U.S. central bankers will begin their two-day meeting later on Tuesday and are expected to lower borrowing costs for the first time since the depths of the financial crisis more than a decade ago.

-U.S. President Donald Trump said a small rate cut “is not enough.”
+U.S. President Donald Trump said a small rate cut “is not enough”.

 Economic growth in the United States slowed less than expected in the second quarter, strengthening the outlook for oil consumption but, elsewhere, disappointing economic data has increased concerns about slower growth.